YuanDianDian/cnnpc/README.md

 ## Running the experiments
 #### Prepare
-1. Copy all PocketFlow contents() to the current directory
+1. Copy all PocketFlow contents(...git url...) to the current directory
 2. If a data directory path exists, then replace 'None' with the actual path.
 3. Creat a new dataset in MySQL and excute the following command to load the prepared data table
 > cd SQL-file
 > mysql -u'user' -p'123456' cnnpc < db.sql;
 Attention: replace user and 123456 with you own account and password
 4. Edit the account and password to yours in ./src_cnnpc/mysql_support.py (line 17)
 5. Execute：
 > chmod 777 ./scripts/run_local.sh